FireNic/BachelorThesis/README.md

 For Remote At Uni
-  - run make qemu in wsl and copy paste the qemu command the makefile produces (right after choosing which lua entry to execute)
+  - run make qemu in wsl and copy paste the qemu command the makefile produces (right after choosing which lua entry to execute) adding -accel kvm -cpu host to the qemu command in neccessary for mpk to be available
   - for this to work put in the same location of the remote machine the obj/l4/<platform>/bin/<platform>_gen aswell as the